docksal/docksal/docs/content/getting-started/project-setup.md

 Every Docksal powered project has at least one custom command - `fin init` (stored in `.docksal/commands/init`).

-The `init` command should facilitates project provisioning from zero to a **fully working application**.
+The `init` command should facilitate project provisioning from zero to a **fully working application**.
 It should be used to automate project specific initialization tasks, like:

 - initialize stack configuration